Bride kidnapping

 A depiction of Vikings kidnapping a woman.
 Viking men would often kidnap foreign women for marriage or concubinage from lands that they had pillaged.
 Illustrated by French painter Évariste Vital Luminais in the 19th century.

 Benjaminites seize wives from Shiloh in this 1860 woodcut by Julius Schnorr von Karolsfeld.
 There were not enough women available for marriage after the high losses in the Battle at Gibeah.

 Bride kidnapping, also known as marriage by abduction or marriage by capture, is a practice in which a man or boy abducts the woman or girl he wishes to marry.

 Bride kidnapping (hence the portmanteau bridenapping) has been practiced around the world and throughout prehistory and history, among peoples as diverse as the Hmong in Southeast Asia, the Tzeltal in Mexico, and the Romani in Europe.
-Bride kidnapping still occurs in various parts of the world, but it is most common in the Caucasus, Pakistan, Central Asia, and some parts of Africa.
+Bride kidnapping still occurs in various parts of the world, but it is most common in the Caucasus, Central Asia, the Amazon rainforest, and some parts of Africa.

 In most nations, bride kidnapping is considered a sex crime because of the implied element of rape, rather than a valid form of marriage.
 Some types of it may also be seen as falling along the continuum between forced marriage and arranged marriage.
 The term is sometimes confused with elopements, in which a couple runs away together and seeks the consent of their parents later.
 In some cases, the woman cooperates with or accedes to the kidnapping, typically in an effort to save face for herself or her parents.
 In many jurisdictions, this used to be encouraged by so-called marry-your-rapist laws.
 Even in countries where the practice is against the law, if judicial enforcement is weak, customary law ("traditional practices") may prevail.